bodin/pdf-templates/README.md

 10. [ ] image loading by generic protocol (https, file, classpath)
 11. [ ] add a 'cell' markup so we can style the cell of nested content.
 For example if we want a cell with padding and then a full bordered table.
+12. [ ] font style - how do you apply multiple
+13. [ ] font style - if a table is bold, and a cell is italics - should it combine or change?